 The exhaust pipe extending through the roof must extend 18" above the highest point where it extends through the roof, surface and above any obstruction within an 18" horizontal distance.
-(Figure 10)
+The exhaust pipe must extend a minimum of 12" above the anticipated snow level.

-Exterior vent pipe greater than 24" should be insulated with 1⁄2" insulation to prevent moisture from freezing within the pipe and accumulating.
+Exterior vent pipe greater than 24" should be insulated with $\frac{1}{2}$ " insulation to prevent moisture from freezing within the pipe and accumulating.

-Size the exhaust pipe as specified in Table 5 - Direct and Non-Direct Vent Lengths.
+Size the exhaust pipe as specified in Table 4 - Direct and Non-Direct Vent Lengths.
 This table lists the maximum allowable length of pipe with respect to the number of 90° elbows used.
 For the purposes of this calculation, one 90° elbow is equivalent to two 45° elbows.

-Avoid locating the termination in locations where dripping condensate may cause problems such as sidewalks, patios, above planters, near windows where exhaust gases may cause fogging, etc. Avoid locating the termination too close to shrubs and other vegetation.
+Avoid locating the terminal in locations where dripping condensate may cause problems such as sidewalks, patios, above planters, near windows where exhaust gases may cause fogging, etc. Avoid locating the termination too close to shrubs and other vegetation.
 The condensate may stunt or kill them.

-Moisture in the flue gases condenses as it leaves the termination.
+Moisture in the flue gases condenses as it leaves the terminal.
 This moisture can freeze on exterior walls, on soffits, and other nearby objects.
 Some discoloration is to be expected; however, improper location or installation can cause structural or exterior finish damage to the building.